facebookresearch/detectron2/projects/DensePose/doc/TOOL_QUERY_DB.md

    * `dp_i` - annotated points colored according to the containing part;
    * `dp_pts` - annotated points in green color;
    * `dp_segm` - segmentation masks for annotated persons;
-   * `dp_u` - annotated points colored according to their U coordinate in part parametrization;
+   * `dp_u` - annotated points colored according to their U coordinate in part parameterization;
-   * `dp_v` - annotated points colored according to their V coordinate in part parametrization;
+   * `dp_v` - annotated points colored according to their V coordinate in part parameterization;

 One can additionally provide one of the two optional arguments:
  - `--max_entries` to limit the maximum number of entries to visualize